peterparker57/claude-code-statusline-for-windows/README.md

 }
 ```

-The script outputs a single line of text that Claude Code displays at the bottom of the terminal.
+The script outputs two lines of text that Claude Code displays at the bottom of the terminal.

 ### Data Sources